kite-sdk/kite-docs/Kite-Data-Module-Overview.md

 ### Schemas

 A schema defines the field names and datatypes for a dataset.
 Kite relies on an Apache Avro schema definition for each dataset.
-For example, this is the schema definition for a table listing movies from the `movies.csv` dataset.&asterisk;
+For example, this is the schema definition for a table listing movies from the `movies.csv` dataset.

 ```json
 {